 When Hurricane Matthew passed over Haiti in early October 2016, it devastated entire neighborhoods and destroyed livelihoods.
 Eight-year-old Loudina was orphaned by the hurricane.
 "I miss my mom.
 She took good care of us," she says.
 "The wind came and a house fell on top of her.”
 Loudina and all her siblings go to a UNICEF Child-Friendly Space set up after the hurricane.
 UNICEF Child-Friendly Spaces provide children with a safe environment to receive counseling, learn, play and heal after disasters.

 When Sabrina was just a toddler, her biological mother abandoned her, sick and malnourished, at a hospital.
 A UNICEF partner placed her with a foster family, so she didn’t have to be institutionalized.
 Tragically, most of the estimated 30,000 Haitian children living in orphanages today are there because their parents cannot provide for them.
 To spare children that fate, UNICEF supports the foster family network, so more kids can grow up in a loving home.
 Now 7, Sabrina has been living with her family for five years, happily attends school, and studies hard because she has big plans for her future: “I want to become a professor one day.”

 UNICEF and partners are working tirelessly all over the world to save and protect children.
-With a presence in 190 countries, UNICEF has helped save more children’s lives than any other humanitarian organization in the world.
+With a presence in 190 countries and territories, UNICEF has helped save more children’s lives than any other humanitarian organization in the world.